Dallas Cowboys vs. New York Giants NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

-- Dallas' games this season have gone over 44.5 points nine of 13 times.

-- New York's games have gone over 44.5 points in five of 13 chances this season.
+- Dallas and its opponents have combined to score more than 44.5 points in nine of 13 games this season.

 - Sunday's total is 2.5 points lower than the two team's combined 47 points per game average.